 One of the key jokes in Spinal Tap is the long line of drummers who met unfortunate ends, including three who died onstage.
 That death march of the timekeepers can make for great comedy, in part because it’s so close to the truth.
 When a member of a rock ‘n’ roll band dies onstage, odds are it will be the drummer.
 In this exclusive excerpt (with bonus material) from their book The Show Won’t Go On, Jeff Abraham and Burt Kearns detail the Top Ten most shocking, bizarre, and historic deaths of R&R drummers onstage!

 by Jeff Abraham and Burt Kearns

 Today is the official publication date for The Show Won’t Go On: The Most Shocking, Bizarre, and Historic Deaths of Performers Onstage.
 For months, the book’s authors, Jeff Abraham and Burt Kearns, have contributed outtakes, off-shoots and original stories related to the massive and morbid research they’ve been undertaking (no pun intended) for the past three years.
-To celebrate the release of the already best-selling book, along with this featured excerpt, we are offering a chance to win a signed copy below!

 The history of the fictional metal band Spinal Tap includes a long line of drummers who met unfortunate ends.
 The roster includes John “Stumpy” Pepys, who “died in a bizarre gardening accident” in 1966; Eric “Stumpy Joe” Childs, who in 1967 choked on vomit — “actually, someone else’s vomit”; and Joe “Mama” Besser, who disappeared along with the band’s equipment during their Japanese tour in 1982.